CmdWolffeOfficial/shop-design/README.md

 ## Future planned changes

-* Next, I will be adding a footer to the page.
+* Next, I will change the footer to a dymanic design with js.
 * I will upload a demo page soon!!

 Currently, no more changes are planed.
 However, users are able to submit ideas and suggestions for new systems or changes to existing systems.
 We welcome all feedback and will take it into consideration for future updates.